Why is access to nature important?

 What is WRA doing to advance equitable access?

-Over the past two years, WRA developed policy opportunities and started coalitions in Colorado and New Mexico that resulted in $110 million in appropriations to conservation in Colorado and $95 million in New Mexico.
-Both states committed, thanks to work by WRA, to create official state plans to significantly expand protected areas and established offices of outdoor recreation.
-The next two years are critical to ensure the outdoor recreation industry positively engages with the conservation community to create strong plans that embody the dual need for improved, more diverse outdoor recreation opportunities combined with expanded natural areas for biodiversity protection and climate resilience.
+Over the past two years, WRA developed policy opportunities and launched coalitions in Colorado and New Mexico that resulted in both states committing to create official state plans that will significantly expand protected areas and establish offices of outdoor recreation.
+The next two years are critical to ensure the outdoor recreation industry positively engages with the conservation community to create strong plans that embody the dual need for improved, diverse outdoor recreation opportunities and expanded natural areas for biodiversity protection and climate resilience.

 WRA is committed to working toward a future where all our youth and communities across the West, regardless of their income, zip code, or historic inequities, have opportunities to experience the incomparable natural beauty of our region.
 We are breaking down the barriers that stand between people and the lands and waters our region is known for so that they can be enjoyed equally by all.